 - Brex Startup Candidate Scorecard: High scores are given to candidates with clear policies on how they will protect intellectual property and reduce the patent litigation burden for startups

-- Biden has long been an outspoken advocate for protecting IP, but his efforts have been seen as primarily a means of making friends and supporters in Hollywood and Entertainment.
-He frequently mistakenly says “ideas” can be IP.
+- Biden has long been an advocate for protecting IP, but his efforts have been seen as primarily a means of making friends and supporters in Hollywood and Entertainment.
+He frequently says, “ideas” can be IP.
 He earns a score of 50 in this category.

-- Senators Sanders, and Warren as well as Mayor Buttigieg, have all suggested breaking patents on prescription drugs if the prices are deemed so high that a patent must be voided to allow generic drug competition.
-The obscure and controversial practice is known as march-in.
-But clearly candidates willing to put the marketplace and consumers ahead of IP could be trusted to protect startups from IP threats from larger competitors.
-The Senators supporting march-in all earned a score of 100 in this category.
+- Senators Sanders suggested breaking patents on prescription drugs if the prices are deemed so high that a patent must be voided to allow generic drug competition, a practice known as march-in.
+Candidates willing to put the marketplace and consumers ahead of IP can be trusted to protect startups from IP threats from larger competitors.
+His supporting march-in all earned him score of 100 in this category.

-- Klobuchar, Bloomberg and Steyer have said very little about intellectual property outside of China or have failed to support march-in.
-We decided to give this field of candidates a zero on IP.
+- Klobuchar has said very little about intellectual property outside of China or have not supported march-in.
+We decided to give her a zero on IP.

 - In tech specifically, tariffs and duties have a more muted effect than they do on sectors like manufacturing, commodities production and agriculture.
 However, outside of tariffs, the overall policy stance on foreign trade can affect things like merger approvals and the flow of capital--including venture capital--in and out of countries.